TobiasBriones/example.math.linear_algebra.web.qr-factorization/README.md

 ### License

-This software is licensed under the [MIT License](./LICENSE).
+This project is licensed under the [MIT License](./LICENSE).

 ---

-This project includes the following software:
+This project contains the following software:

 - math.js library which is licensed under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0).